 Information on kidney cancer treatment

-Kidney cancer in the last decade has seen an enlarge in detection through the finding of small renal masses (SRMs) or tumours with an average enlarge of 2% to 3% per year.
-Now almost 40-50% of renal tumours are detected in early stages.
+Kidney cancer in the last decade has seen an increase in detection through the finding of small renal masses or tumours with an average enlarge of 2% to 3% per year.
+Now almost 40-50% of renal tumours are detected in early on stages.
 Nearly half of these patients are above the age of 60-65.
-These are often well localized and smaller than 4cm in size.
-In a Canadian study nearly 60-70% of the SRMs did not spread to other parts of the body although one third (33-35%) of these tumours had progressed.
+These are often well localized and lesser than 4cm in size.

-This rise in incidence is mostly due to the widespread use of kidney cancer treatment through routine abdominal imaging such as ultrasonography, computed tomography (CT), and magnetic resonance imaging (MRI) for a variety of abdominal situation Although some of these tumours are benign, they are treated like any other malignant tumour although less radically and with simply invasive techniques.
-Early detection gives an opportunity to detect kidney disease sign early and be capable to not only cure an otherwise lethal disease but save the kidney also.
+This rise in incidence is mostly due to the widespread use of kidney cancer treatment through routine abdominal imaging such as ultrasonography, computed tomography (CT), and magnetic resonance imaging (MRI) for a variety of abdominal situation.
+Although some of these tumours are benign, they are treated like any other malignant tumour although less radically and with minimally invasive method.
+Early detection gives an opportunity to detect kidney disease symptoms early and be capable to not only cure an otherwise lethal disease but save the kidney also.
 The results, therefore, are excellent.

 Such tumours are characterized by CT scan if it is already not done.
-Biopsy (taking small samples of tissue) is done in selected cases particularly when it is hard to characterize the tumor on the CT scan.
+Biopsy is done in selected cases particularly when it is hard to characterize the tumour on the CT scan.

 The treatment varies from surveillance (observation) to local excision of tumours.
-Local excision (partial nephrectomy) is the procedure of choice in most cases.
+Local excision (partial nephrectomy) is the process of choice in most cases.
 On occasions when it is not possible to save the kidney, radical nephrectomy is done.
-In addition, there are plainly invasive treatments such as radio frequency ablation and cryosurgery.
+In addition, there are minimally invasive treatments such as radio frequency ablation and cryosurgery.

 The treatment is centered on Radio frequency ablation (RFA) using high-energy radio waves to heat where the kidney disease is situated.